 Kamil, whose role involves repairing, maintaining and modifying tools, agrees.
 He adds that while some of the new CAD design and coordinating machines make it easier and faster to take measurements, he still uses hand tools, a granite surface plate and digital test indicators on a regular basis.
 “From a engineering perspective, my role is still very much focused on solving problems and coming up with a better way to complete a task.”

 Using the Electrode Discharging Machine to cut out tool sections is one example of a traditional high precision tool that Kamil had to rapidly get to grips with.
 “Moulding tools are by nature hard materials that cannot be recalibrated.
 I use the EDM to cut out inserts or create mould tool cavities.
 Much of this is automated, although selecting the right settings is critical.
 And that’s when my mechanical engineering knowledge is tested.”

 Other tricks and techniques that Len has passed onto Kamil include the easiest way to strip a tool and how to safely prise open, how to sharpen a drill piece, plus ways to protect tools from corrosion.
 “Part of my training has been to observe Len and shadow him.
 When I watch him working on the manual machines, the speed in which he performs a task utilises decades of experience, and looks almost instinctive.”

-Jo comments: “There is a typical view that experienced employees have more information to share.
+Managing Director Jo Davis comments: “There is a typical view that experienced employees have more information to share.
 Yet, many younger employees have diverse experiences, including working oversees.
 In Len’s case, years of service equates to expertise.
 However, Kamil has different motivations and a hunger to accept new technologies as well as respect traditional skills.
 That’s why knowledge sharing top-down, bottom-up and laterally is so critical.”